JasperBoom/caltha/docs/index.md

                         The identity percentage with which to perform the validation. (default: 0.97)
   -c DISABUNDANCE, -abundance DISABUNDANCE
-                        The minimum abundance of a read in order to be included during validation. (default: 1) -w DISFORWARD, -forward DISFORWARD
+                        The minimum abundance of a sequence in order for it to be included during validation. (default: 1) -w DISFORWARD, -forward DISFORWARD
-                        The 5'-end search nucleotides.
+                        The 5'-end anchor nucleotides.
   -r DISREVERSE, -reverse DISREVERSE
-                        The 3'-end search nucleotides.
+                        The 3'-end anchor nucleotides.
   -d FISDIRECTORY, -directory FISDIRECTORY
-                        The location where the temporary working directory will be created. (default: .)
+                        The location of the temporary working directory.
+                        (default: .)
   -p DISPROCESSES, -processes DISPROCESSES
-                        The number of threads/cores/processes to
-                        simultaneously run Caltha with. (default: number of cores available)
+                        The number of threads to run Caltha with. (default:
+                        12)

 This python package requires one extra dependency which can be easily installed with conda (conda install -c bioconda vsearch).